 A –z zonename option has been added to the following Oracle Solaris utilities.
 You can use this option to filter the information to include only the zone or zones specified.

 prstat (see the prstat(1M) man page)

-See Table 10–5 for the full list of changes made to commands.
+See Figure 5, Table 5, Commands Modified for Use on an Oracle Solaris System With Zones Installed for the full list of changes made to commands.